-• Getting Loopy - Assessment Answer Key Make a Copy •
+• Getting Loopy - Assessment Answer Key Make a Copy -

 - Getting Loopy Unplugged Video (download)

-- Getting Loopy Worksheet

-- Make a Copy →
+- Getting Loopy Worksheet Make a Copy -

-- Getting Loopy Assessment

-Make a Copy -
+- Getting Loopy Assessment Make a Copy -

-- Loop The action of doing something over and over again. - Repeat Do something again
+- Loop The action of doing something over and over again. - Repeat To do something again.